 - University-sponsored travel -- This is travel by faculty, staff, or students that is paid for by UNC Charlotte.
 This includes travel arrangements paid for in advance and travel reimbursements.

 - In accordance with UNC System guidance, all non-essential University travel is suspended, unless otherwise authorized by the Chancellor or her delegate, except in instances involving public safety and health, job requirements, economic development opportunities, and emergency situations related to the custody and/or care of persons for whom the state is responsible.
 If using discretionary funds, exceptions may be granted.

-- Effective Friday, Nov.
-13, 2020 at 5 p.m. per NC Executive Order No. 176, all in-state gatherings of 10 or more people, and all travel outside the state continue to be suspended unless an exception is authorized by the Chancellor or Provost.
+- Effective Friday, March 26, 2021 at 5 p.m. per NC Executive Order No. 204, all in-state gatherings of more than 50 people indoors and 100 people outdoors for meetings and events (unless and exception to this standard is granted), and all travel outside the state continue to be suspended unless an exception is authorized by the Chancellor or Provost.
 To request an exception for travel, please complete this form.
 University P-cards should not be used to pay for registration fees, flights, or accommodations unless an exception has been granted.

 - Departments and/or grants may have travel guidelines that are more restrictive than the University.
 Please consult your business officer and/or research administrator prior to making travel arrangements to determine allowable expenses in the case of trip cancellation/disruption.